Connecting with Jira

 What else you should know

-There are a couple of things you should be aware of.
-First of all, it is not possible to connect one Jira account with several Everhour profiles.
+- First of all, it is not possible to connect one Jira account with several Everhour profiles.
 We do that not to allow admins from one team to see what you track in another team.

-There is also no technical possibility to make a granular workspace or team sync, deciding what projects you wish to connect and where you don’t want to track time.
+- There is also no technical possibility to make a granular workspace or team sync, deciding what projects you wish to connect and where you don’t want to track time.

-We also do not integrate with a Jira native time tracking feature.
+- We also do not integrate with a Jira native time tracking feature.
 It means you track time in Everhour independently and it does not show in Jira reports.

-Another important thing is to understand that we cannot always immediately deliver updates you do in Jira to Everhour.
+- Another important thing is to understand that we cannot always immediately deliver updates you do in Jira to Everhour.
 For that reason, you need to resync your projects on Integrations when you delete, create or rename a project, and to resync issues of a project from the Projects page when changes are made inside a project (you renamed an issue, added a new label, edited time).